v1s7/csv-monsters/FILETYPES-en.md

 ZIP is a popular format for compressing and archiving data in a lossless manner.
 A ZIP file contains one or more files that have been joined together in order to reduce file size, preserve the original quality of media content, and/or send multiple files in one.
 In our case, ZIP archives are used to pack several mod files into one, and are further manually verified and signed.

 ## .jar / .NullsBrawlAssets
 JAR - Java ARchive, basically it's a ZIP archive with a META-INF folder inside.
 NullsBrawlAssets is just a JAR archive with a different extension.
 You can find more information about it in the [manual](/MANUAL-en.md#NullsBrawlAssets).
+Haven't you read it yet? >:(